 Because of the location of the insertion of the gluteus medius, the muscle can do opposing actions.
 In this way, it is similar to the deltoid muscle group in the shoulder.
 The gluteus minimus also works in this same way.

-For example, when the femur moves anterior to the body (in front of me), the gluteus medius flexes and internally rotates the femur at the hip joint.
+For example, when the femur moves anterior to the body (to the front), the gluteus medius flexes and internally rotates the femur at the hip joint.
 However, when the femur is posterior to the body (behind me), the muscles extends and externally rotates the femur at the hip joint.